galaktor/raph.es/content/blog/zita.md

 > <cite>--Ben Hatke; @[flickeringmyth.com](http://www.flickeringmyth.com/2014/11/girl-power-ben-hatke-talks-return-zita-spacegirl.html)</cite>

 ## Objectification (or lack thereof)
-One of my favorite things about the Zita books is that none of the charactes are overly sexualized.
+One of my favorite things about the Zita books is that none of the characters are overly sexualized.
 It's one of those things you suddenly become aware of when you are the father to daughters.
 Everywhere girls look, they are presented with incredibly unrealistic and unnatural images of women.

 {{% fig caption="This is not how ninjas dress" attr="flickeringmyth.com" attrlink="http://www.flickeringmyth.com/2015/06/olivia-munn-shows-off-psylockes-sword-skills-for-x-men-apocalypse.html/psylocke" %}}
 {{% img src="/img/blog/psylocke.jpeg" alt="Marvel ninja Psylocke dressed in tight latext" width="400em" link="/img/blog/psylocke.jpeg" %}}
 {{% /fig %}}

-Zita has no exaggerated physical features, she looks like the normal young girl that she is.
+Zita's female physique is not exaggerared, she just looks like a normal girl.
 It's disturbing that I even have to point that out.
 Her interactions with other characters have nothing to do with her being a girl.
 For instance, her relationship to Joseph is never romantic.
 It's a friendship where one person just happens to be female.

 {{% fig caption="My best guess is they starved to death." attr="Wikipedia" attrlink="https://en.wikipedia.org/wiki/Monster_High#/media/File:Monster_High_dolls.jpg" %}}
 {{% img src="/img/blog/monster-high.jpeg" alt="Monster high dolls by Mattel" link="/img/blog/monster-high.jpeg" width="400em" %}}